-Evidence of easements or servitudes not disclosed in the Record Documents provided to the surveyor, but observed in the process of conducting the survey, such as those created by roads; rights of way; water courses; ditches; drains; telephone, fiber optic lines, or electric lines; water, sewer, oil or gas pipelines on or across the surveyed property and on adjoining properties if they appear to affect the surveyed property.
+Evidence of easements, servitudes, or other uses by other than the apparent occupants of the surveyed property not disclosed in the documents provided to or obtained by the surveyor pursuant to Section 4, but observed in the process of conducting the fieldwork if they appear to affect the surveyed property (e.g., roads; drives, sidewalks, paths and other ways of access; utility service lines; water courses; ditches; drains; telephone, fiber optic lines, or electric lines; or water, sewer, oil or gas pipelines on or across the surveyed property and on adjoining properties).

-Surface indications of underground easements or servitudes on or across the surveyed property observed in the process of conducting the survey.
+Surface indications of underground easements or servitudes on or across the surveyed property observed in the process of conducting the fieldwork (e.g., utility cuts, vent pipes, filler pipes).

-Evidence of use of the surveyed property by other than the apparent occupants observed in the process of conducting the survey.
+Evidence on or above the surface of the surveyed property observed in the process of conducting the fieldwork, which evidence may indicate utilities located on, over or beneath the surveyed property.
+Examples of such evidence include pipeline markers, manholes, valves, meters, transformers, pedestals, clean-outs, utility poles, overhead lines and guy wires.

 Cemeteries

-As accurately as the evidence permits, the location of cemeteries, gravesites, and burial grounds (i) disclosed in the Record Documents provided to the surveyor, or (ii) observed in the process of conducting the survey.
+As accurately as the evidence permits, the perimeter of cemeteries and burial grounds, and the location of isolated gravesites not within a cemetery or burial ground, (i) disclosed in the documents provided to or obtained by the surveyor, or (ii) observed in the process of conducting the fieldwork.

 Water Features

-The location of springs, together with the location of ponds, lakes, streams, and rivers bordering on or running through the surveyed property, observed during the process of conducting the survey.
-See Table A, Item 19 for wetlands locations.
+The location of springs, ponds, lakes, streams, rivers, canals, ditches, marshes, and swamps on, running through, or outside, but within five feet of the perimeter boundary of, the surveyed property, observed during the process of conducting the fieldwork.

-The location of any water boundary on the surveyed property.
-The attribute(s) of the water feature located (e.g. top of bank, edge of water, high water mark, etc.) should be congruent with the boundary as described in the record description or, in the case of an original survey, in the new description.
-(See Section 6.B.vi. below).
+The location of any water feature forming a boundary of the surveyed property.
+The attribute(s) of the water feature located (e.g., top of bank, edge of water, high water mark) should be congruent with the boundary as described in the record description or, in the case of an original survey, in the new description (see Section 6.B.vi. below).

-6. Plat or Map - A plat or map of an ALTA/ACSM Land Title Survey shall show the following information.
-Where dimensioning is appropriate, dimensions shall be in accordance with the appropriate standard of care.
+6. Plat or Map - A plat or map of an ALTA/NSPS Land Title Survey shall show the following information.
+Where dimensioning is appropriate, dimensions shall be annotated to what is, in the surveyor’s professional opinion, the appropriate degree of precision based on (a) the planned use of the property, if reported in writing to the surveyor by the client, lender, or insurer, or (b) existing use, if the planned use is not so reported.

-The evidence and locations gathered during the field work as outlined in Section 5 above.
+The evidence and locations gathered, and the monuments and lines located during the fieldwork pursuant to Section 5 above, with accompanying notes if deemed necessary by the surveyor or as otherwise required as specified below.

-Boundary, Descriptions, Dimensions and Closures
+Boundary, Descriptions, Dimensions, and Closures

+(a) The current record description of the surveyed property, or

+(b) In the case of an original survey, the current record description of the parent tract that contains the surveyed property.

-The current record description of the surveyed property, and any new description of the surveyed property that was prepared in conjunction with the survey, including a statement explaining why the new description was prepared.
-Preparation of a new description should be avoided unless deemed necessary or appropriate by the surveyor and insurer.
+Any new description of the surveyed property that was prepared in conjunction with the survey, including a statement explaining why the new description was prepared.
+Except in the case of an original survey, preparation of a new description should be avoided unless deemed necessary or appropriate by the surveyor and insurer.
 Preparation of a new description should also generally be avoided when the record description is a lot or block in a platted, recorded subdivision.
+Except in the case of an original survey, if a new description is prepared, a note shall be provided stating (a) that the new description describes the same real estate as the record description or, if it does not, (b) how the new description differs from the record description.